 A timetabled plan of moderation and monitoring occurs over the year by the Senior Leadership Team and SENDCO.
-The SENDCO provides an annual development plan linked to the SEF.
-The Governing Body has an identified SEND Governor who the SENDCO reports to annually.
+The SENDCO provides an annual development plan linked to the school's Self Evaluation Form and School Improvement Planning.
+The SENDCO reports formally to the school's Governing Body on an annual basis.
 The School Development Partner meets with the Headteacher termly and one aspect of the report is SEND provision, this is also reported to Governors.
-Ofsted will report on SEND provision with the most recent report stating Carville is an inclusive school.
+Ofsted also report on the effectiveness of the SEND provision as part of their routine inspections.